adamwillows/academic-profile/content/cv/index.md

 #### Module leader

+- 'Death in the Digital Age', Level 4 (Online MA).
+University of Winchester. *Upcoming 2022-23

+- 'The Brain, Human Nature and Ethics', Levels 2-3.
+University of Winchester. *Upcoming 2022-23

 - ‘Philosophy and Theology in the Media’, Level 1.
 University of Winchester.

 - ‘Great Christian Thinkers’, Level 1.
 University of Winchester.